 C. Pour some nail polish remover onto the brush and/or the color copy and coat the entire back of the image.
 Hold image in place while applying the polish remover.

-D. Put the sheet of acetate over that and take your bone folder or back of a spoon and rub the entire image.
-This is the hard part as it takes patience and some elbow grease!
-You will have to take off the acetate and add some more polish remover as it dries quick.
-You can slowly lift the corners of the color copy to see if the ink is transferring.
+D. Put the sheet of acetate over that and take the blunt end of the bone folder or back of a spoon and rub the entire image.
+This is the hard part as it takes patience and some elbow grease.
+You will have to take off the acetate and add some more nail polish remover as it evaporates rather quickly.
+Every so often stop and slowly lift the corners of the color copy to see if the ink is transferring.

-Don't worry if paper sticks, it can be washed off and rubbed entirely of later.
-I spend lots of time on the faces as you don't want a big chunk of their face missing.
-It's up to you if you want the image to come out perfect or like me if you like some of the tile to come through and look aged.
-Once your image has transferred you can remove the leftover paper from the color copy and wash it off.
-I use a tile sealer (available at any hardware store) and apply a coat or two to the tile.
-When it dries you cant even see it and it allows the tiles to be machine washed.
+Don't worry if paper sticks, it can be washed off and rubbed off later.
+Once your image has transferred you can remove the leftover paper from the color copy and wash it off with water.
+Use a tile sealer (available at any hardware store) and apply a coat or two to the tile.
+When it dries you will not even see it and it allows the tiles to be hand or machine washed.

 The bottom of this tile is pretty smooth but if you want you can add felt stoppers.
-I buy a sheet of sticky back felt (at Michaels or any craft store for about a dollar) and use a hole puncher to punch out tiny stoppers for the bottom of the tiles.
+I bought a sheet of sticky back felt at Michaels (most craft stores carry these now for about a dollar) and used a hole puncher to punch out tiny stoppers for the bottom of the tiles.
 Works great!
-I suppose you could cut out squares to cover the entire bottom.
-If you do that I wouldn't machine wash the coasters but obviously you can wipe them clean.

-And that's it:) I like to make sets of five coasters and when they're finished I wrap them with a raffia cord or ribbon with a little tag attached.
+And that's it.
+I made sets of five coasters and wrapped them with a raffia cord or ribbon with a little tag attached.
 They really do look nice in a set and for all of you artists I know they'd look great with your artwork on there!
 Also my favorite images are old B&W photos and polaroids from the 60's.
-Experiment with all sorts of images.
+Have fun experimenting with all sorts of images.

-Here are some I'm working on.
-I haven't finished them and so I'll be getting back to them after this post!
-Hope you try this sometime!
+Here are some I'm working on for Mark's cousin to give to her family and friends.
 In my next life when I have more time I'd love to make a table out of these tiles..how cool would that be.
-Let me know what you come up with :)
+Let me know what you come up with!